 Allowing yourself a few months to develop a marketing plan is important.
 The process of producing a strategy is one of the most crucial parts of marketing.
 Even though, executing it can come with challenges, deciding on what to do can pose problems.
 Many marketing strategies can begin on the first day of operation and at the start of your business’ fiscal year.

-Every crucial member in your company should look at your marketing plan.
+Every crucial member of your company should look at your marketing plan.
 Many businesses keep their marketing strategies in secret for a variety of reasons: They’re condensed with critical information or a sheer sign of embarrassment.
 Still, there’s no such thing as a marketing plan without getting the right people involved.
 It’s imperative to receive feedback from all departments such as manufacturing, finance, supply, and personnel.

 Your business plans are what your firm is going to be about.
 At this point, you should establish what your company does and doesn’t do.
 It’s more than just a marketing strategy since it’ll include strategic alliances, financing, staffing, and locations.
 This should include your business statements which are the vision.
-It’s in this resounding statement that you deliver a purpose of your business in a stirring language.
+It’s in this resounding statement that you deliver the purpose of your business in a stirring language.

 Plans are never perfect which means that there’s always room for improvement.
 Some people think that a marketing plan is useless.
 Who has a clue on what’s going to happen 12 months from now?
 Isn’t it better to just ask the customers about their opinion?
 While these can be some good points, it’s only in the narrowest sense.
 Without an accurate plan of action, your business is set up for failure.
 At any point in your business, it’s better to be a little off plan than having no plan at all.